itscrisu/Portfolio/README.md

 This project took me maybe more than a week (just because I wanted to learn some cool transforms in CSS and see if I could make the hamburger icon without using an svg)

+You can see it right here if you want to: https://itscrisu.github.io/Portfolio/